30 Days From 10 31

 Q: How would this calculation change if I wanted to find the date 30 days after November 30th?

 A: Counting forward 30 days from November 30th would require similar steps.
-You would use up all the days in November (30 days), leaving you with 0 remaining days to count.
+That said, you would use up all the days in November (30 days), leaving you with 0 remaining days to count.
 You would then move to December and count 30 days, leading you to December 30th.

 Q: What if I need to calculate a different number of days, say 45 days?